naval200/pumpfun-defi-kit/docs/batch-transactions-usage.md

 # Batch Transactions CLI

-The Batch Transactions CLI allows you to execute multiple PumpFun operations in parallel, including token transfers, buys, and sells across both bonding curve and AMM modes.
+The Batch Transactions CLI allows you to execute multiple PumpFun operations in parallel, including token transfers and sells across both bonding curve and AMM modes.
 This is particularly useful for bulk operations, testing scenarios, or managing multiple positions simultaneously.

 ## Features

-- **Multiple Operation Types**: Support for transfers, bonding curve buys/sells, and AMM buys/sells
+- **Multiple Operation Types**: Support for transfers, bonding curve sells, and AMM sells
 - **Parallel Execution**: Execute multiple transactions simultaneously for improved performance
 - **Mandatory Fee Payer**: All operations use a dedicated fee payer wallet to ensure consistent fee handling
 - **Batch Processing**: Group operations into configurable batch sizes